mnestorov/custom-multisite-cookie-manager/README.md

 1. Download the plugin files to your computer.
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to the `/wp-content/plugins/` directory of your WordPress multisite installation.
-3. Navigate to the **Network Admin -> Plugins** page within your WordPress multisite network.
+3. Navigate to the Plugins page within your WordPress dashboard on the site where you want to manage cookies.
-4. Locate **MN - WordPress Multisite Cookie Manager** in the list of available plugins and click **Network Activate**.
+4. Locate **MN - WordPress Multisite Cookie Manager** in the list of available plugins and click "Activate".
-5. Once activated, a new menu item "Cookie Settings" will appear in the network admin dashboard.
+5. Once activated, a new menu item "Cookie Settings" will appear in the admin dashboard of the site where you activated the plugin.
+Now you can manage cookie settings and view cookie usage reports from this menu.

 ## Usage